 Before you apply, you must obtain the consent of the other party—either prosecution or defence—for the new date.

 Complete all mandatory fields in the Online Application for a Court Event (Magistrates Courts).

 You will experience performance issues with Internet Explorer - please use another browser such as Google Chrome, Firefox or Edge.

 A magistrate will consider your application and decide whether to grant the orders sought.

 You will be notified electronically of the magistrate’s decision.
 If your application is refused, you must attend court on the date that was originally set.

 If you do not receive a response, you must attend court on the date originally set.

 Requirement to appear

-Subject to Practice Direction 5 of 2020 – COVID-19 Court Arrangements , parties are required to appear in court unless ordered otherwise.
+Subject to Practice Direction 5 of 2020 – COVID-19 Court Arrangements and Practice Direction 6 of 2020 - Childrens Court (Magistrates Court) COVID-19 Court Arrangements , parties are required to appear in court unless ordered otherwise.